yanling-lai/stereo-reconstruction/README.md

 # stereo-reconstruction
-This is an ongoing implementation of stereo matching methods.
+This is an ongoing C++ implementation of stereo matching methods.

+The program takes a pair of stereo images as input and returns their disparity map.
+We provide two different methods: naive matching [1] and PatchMatch Stereo [2].

+## References
+- [ 1 ] Bleyer, Michael, and Christian Breiteneder.
+"Stereo matching—State-of-the-art and research challenges."
+Advanced topics in computer vision (2013): 143-179.
+- [ 2 ] Bleyer, Michael, Christoph Rhemann, and Carsten Rother.
+"Patchmatch stereo-stereo matching with slanted support windows."
+Bmvc.
+Vol. 11.
+2011.